Jeusto/1pt.one/readme.md

-# 1pt.one - A minimalistic url shortener
+# 1pt.one - A minimalistic URL shortener

-A minimalistic url shortener.
-Create a short url in seconds and track the number of visits with the website or the api.
+A minimalistic URL shortener.
+Create a short URL in seconds and track the number of visits with the website or the api.
+You can use the service with the [website 1pt.one](https://1pt.one/) or the [CLI tool](https://github.com/Jeusto/1pt.one-cli).

 ![demo](demo.gif)